MengchenZu/AWS-cognito-user-case-implementation/use case9/README.md

 4. IdentityPoolId can be found at the Federated Identities. in dashboard, click 'Edit Identity Pool'.
 There is Identity Pool ID.

-Then we can run our use case4 example.
+Then we can run our use case9 example.

 Because package amazon-cognito-identity-js@1.16.0 with react will lead to a browser break down in some environments.
 We can install amazon-cognito-identity-js@1.15.0 instead, by following code first.

 ```
-install amazon-cognito-identity-js@1.15.0
+amazon-cognito-identity-js@1.15.0
 ```

 or use the following code directly: